Dedicated to the gods and served to the people. World Heritage Site Shirakawa-go Doburoku Festival.

 • Experience Gifu

 Doburoku" is made at the shrine's brewery in late January, when the ground is covered with snow, using a unique technique that has been passed down from generation to generation.
-After the doburoku ceremony, the doburoku is transferred from a large sake barrel to a container called a kittate, which is used for serving the sake.
+After the doburoku ceremony, the doburoku is transferred from a large sake barrel to a container called a kittate, which is used for pouring the sake.

 In the Bongei-den, folk songs that have been nurtured over the long history of the festival are performed, including "Kodaijin," which is said to be a corruption of "Kodaijin," "Shirakawa Okesa," "Shousho-bushi," and "Shirakawa Wajima.
 The songs are the same in each village, but the highlight of the festival is that the dances are different in each village.